mustafaakgul/spring-boot-rest-api-temp/README.md

 * Monitoring Setup: Use Prometheus and Grafana for monitoring and visualization.
 * Use properties files for all static string in the project.
 For instance CrossOrigin(origins = "${cross.origin.url}") instead of CrossOrigin(origins = "http://localhost:4200")
 * Do not use @Autowired annotation for constructor injection.
 Use constructor directly.
-* Do not use wildcard imports.
+* Do not use wildcard (*) imports.
 * Use command + shift + N to create scratch files in IntelliJ IDEA like properties, json, HTTP request, etc.
 * Prevent Race Condition, Transaction Locking
-* API Dev: Contract-First Approach (Talk to Business Unit), OpenAPI Spec, API Documentation, Code Generation, Maintability
+* API Dev: Contract-First Approach (Talk to Business Unit), OpenAPI Spec, API Documentation, Code Generation, Maintainability
+* Spring Security: Use UserDetails and UserDetailsService implement for Grants, loadUserByUsername, etc.
 * MCP Server
   * https://modelcontextprotocol.io/introduction
   * https://github.com/modelcontextprotocol/servers/tree/main